 - 45 g butter, melted

 - 340 g flour 00 or all-purpose, sifted, plus more for the board

 - 3 Tbsp sugar

 - 2 tsp liquor (Rum, Grappa, or Grand Marnier), optional

 - milk for brushing the top

 - In a large bowl, add the sugar and the eggs and mix well.
-Now add the oil, the melted butter, the milk, the lemon juice and zest.
+Now add the oil, the melted butter, the milk, the lemon zest.
 Mix well.

 - Start adding the sifted flour a little at a time, kneading with your hands until you feel that the dough is soft, smooth and looks homogeneous.